-Emergency Department – Family and visitors allowed under extenuating circumstances.
-Minors may have a parent or guardian at bedside.
+Emergency Department – One visitor may accompany patient to the treatment area.
+Minors may have a parent or guardian at the bedside.

-Ambulatory Surgery – Visitor/support person can accompany patient through registration; visitor to wait in the lobby area per social distancing requirements and as room capacity allows.
-Masks worn at all times.
+Ambulatory Surgery – Visitor/support person can accompany the patient through registration; a visitor to wait in the lobby area per social distancing requirements and as room capacity allows.

 Ellenville Regional Hospital (ERH) takes the health and safety of our patients, staff and community very seriously.
 There are confirmed cases of Coronavirus (COVID-19) in New York so we want to assure you that measures are in place for protection.
 ERH’s Providers, Infection Control and Clinical Operations have been actively coordinating protocols with Ulster County and New York State Department of Health.

 CDC guidance states that the virus is spread from person-to-person exposure between people who are in close contact with one another, within about 6 feet, and through respiratory droplets from an infected person coughing or sneezing.
 Symptoms include fever, cough, and difficulty breathing.